 The Impact Force on Different Objects

-There are many variables that go into determining impact force.
+There are many variables that go into determining impact force and these parameters go into the formulas for calculating the impact force.
 That’s why even if you’re looking at multiple examples with the same object – say, a standard size soccer ball – the ball isn’t necessarily going to have the same impact force in every scenario.
-To figure out impact force you need to know:
+To calculate the impact force you need to know:

 - Body’s mass: How much the body or object weighs.